sithsenz/50senzofsith/biostatistics_revisited/biostatistics_revisited.md

 about the population mean, even with smaller datasets, as long as we can take multiple measurements or replicate the data collection process.

 ### Practical Applications of CLT
-+ CLT allows for convergence of almost any distribution, making it a powerful tool for estimating the population mean with a relatively small number of samples.
+The CLT is a powerful statistical tool because it allows for the convergence of almost any distribution, regardless of its original shape, towards a normal distribution as the sample size increases.
+This makes it invaluable in estimating the population mean even when dealing with a relatively small number of samples.
+The beauty of CLT is that it works even when the data we start with isn’t normally distributed — whether it’s skewed, bimodal, or spiky—because, with enough independent and identically distributed (i.i.d.) samples, the distribution of the sample mean will approximate a normal distribution.

 ![](images/cltgrouping.png "Mean of group means converges to population means even with low number of samples")

-+ However, improper use of CLT can distort data.
-For example, CLT can transform a spiky distribution into a normal distribution, potentially leading to misleading analysis.
+However, improper use of the CLT can lead to distorted interpretations of the data.
+While the CLT can transform any distribution into a normal one, this transformation isn’t always beneficial.
+For example, consider a spiky distribution — one that has sharp peaks and troughs, or is highly skewed.
+Applying CLT to such data might smooth out those features and give us a normal distribution for the sample mean, but this can be misleading.
+The normal distribution that results from CLT may hide important characteristics of the original data, such as outliers or multi-modality (multiple peaks).

 ![spikyclt](images/spikyclt.png "CLT can converge almost any distribution")